BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 - Humility restrains us from the distractions that would result from illusions about our own importance;
 - If we object to magnanimity because it includes contempt for others, Aquinas answers that this contempt is contempt for the evil aims of others.
 - Cardinal virtues are always same.
 Others may change over time
+- temperate person does what is f i tting for a human being, as opposed to a non-rational creature